viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

 {{% tab name="Password" %}}

-Select the checkbox next to **Set username and password** and set a username (for example, your first name) and a unique password that you will use to log into the Pi:
+1. Select the checkbox next to **Set username and password** and set a username (for example, your first name) and a unique password that you will use to log into the Pi:

    {{< imgproc alt="Raspberry Pi Imager window showing the 'Set username and password' option is selected.
 The user has entered username 'Robota' and some hidden password." src="/get-started/installation/rpi-setup/imager-set-passwordauthentication.png" resize="550x" declaredimensions=true >}}

-{{% alert title="IMPORTANT" color="note" %}}

-Be sure that you remember the `hostname`, `username`, and `password` you set, as you will need them when you SSH into your Pi.

-{{% /alert  %}}

   {{< alert title="Caution" color="caution" >}}

 The default username and password on Raspberry Pis are